debugerer/flutter_gateway/README.md

 # gateway

-A flutter plugin for get gateway information when wifi connect.
+A flutter plugin to get gateway information when wifi connect.
 Work on iOS and Android.

 For Android: